refacktor/java-native-aws-lambda-without-frameworks/README.md

 Traditional Java with JIT and Springboot are a poor fit for serverless as the runtime initialization cycles become wasteful.
 Springboot and other "platform"-like Java frameworks are hyper-optimized for the long-lived JVMs on persistent servers.

 Going AOT and without any mandatory framework dependencies enables more deliberate control over the serverless init cycle i.e. only pay for what you need.

+# TL;DR

+Looks very promising, but failure to get Jackson 2.13.4 to work is kind of a show-stopper to using this architecture on any real-world project.